Finally,,, portable html

 Did you know you can send entire HTML documents as URLs?

-As everyone knows, website URLs use an http
+As everyone knows, website URLs use an http or

-schemeāthe scheme is the bit that goes before the
+https schemeāthe scheme is the bit that goes before the

 colon.
 Almost everyone knows that is just one of many protocols most